dwbutler/logstash-logger/README.md

 * [yarder](https://github.com/rurounijones/yarder)

 Currently these gems output a JSON string, which LogStashLogger then parses.
-Future versions of these gems could potentially have deeper integration with LogStashLogger.
+Future versions of these gems could potentially have deeper integration with LogStashLogger (i.e. by writing LogStash::Event objects).

+## UDP vs TCP
+Should you write to a UDP or TCP listener?
+It depends on your specific needs, but most applications should use the default (UDP).

+* UDP is faster because it's asynchronous (fire-and_forget).
+However, this means that log messages could get dropped.
+This is okay for most applications.
+* TCP verifies that every message has been received via two-way communication .
+This could slow your app down to a crawl if the TCP listener is under heavy load.

+For a more detailed discussion of UDP vs TCP, I recommend reading this article: [UDP vs. TCP](http://gafferongames.com/networking-for-game-programmers/udp-vs-tcp/)

 ## Ruby compatibility